 New subscriptions and subscriptions renews and be purchased from the NASC website shop.
 An itemised price list is available here.

 See below for how to access TG20:21.

 TG20 eGuide users are identified by 16-digit serial numbers allocated at the time of purchase.
 Existing users can find their serial number by pressing the information i on the eGuide home screen.

-Existing TG20 serial numbers will be uploaded to the NASC ePortal Subscription Management system before the launch.
-Each number will be marked as either an NASC member or not an NASC member, and given a free period depending on the original date of purchase.
+Existing TG20 serial numbers were uploaded to the NASC ePortal Subscription Management system before the launch.
+Each number was marked as either an NASC member or not an NASC member, and given a free period depending on the original date of purchase.

-One serial number for each NASC full member will be set up as a continuous free subscription, the free subscription will last for as long as they remain an NASC member.
+One serial number for each NASC full member was set up as a continuous free subscription, the free subscription will last for as long as they remain an NASC member.